Say “Hello” to Warmer Weather: Spring Home Décor Tips for 2017

 Start Reducing Your Possessions Now

 The sooner you are able to get rid of furniture, household items, and knickknacks you no longer use or need, the better off you’ll be.
-When you do decide to sell your home, you will thank yourself for spending a few hours a week decluttering now rather than waiting to do everything all at once.
+When you do decide to sell your home, you will thank yourself for spending a few hours a week decluttering.
+Don’t wait to do everything all at once.

 If You Can, Sell Instead of Discard

 Many homeowners choose to downsize to spend less money on a mortgage and more money on fun experiences.
-If you are able to start decluttering weeks in advance, you will have the time to sell unwanted possessions and save the money for future vacations.
+Start decluttering weeks in advance.
+By doing so, you will have the time to sell unwanted possessions and save the money for future vacations.
 Consider hosting a yard sale, posting items for sale online, or having high-end items appraised.

 Have a Plan